2021 Honda CR-V Hybrid: What's It Like to Live With?

 |Miles Driven||Average MPG|

-What We Bought And Why
+What We Got and Why

 • Our test vehicle: 2021 Honda CR-V Hybrid